 Click to view a timeline of the GI anti-war movement.

-Fifty years ago TODAY, the Presidio 27 sitdown was rooted in issues that are still relevant today and that our society continues to grapple with:
+The Presidio 27 sitdown was rooted in issues that are still relevant today and that our society continues to grapple with:

 Mental illness.
 Racial Injustice.
 The Presidio 27’s hastily written demands, read aloud at the demonstration, called for action on these issues.